-1. Who have attained 16 years of age;

-2. Who are not enrolled or required to be enrolled in a secondary school under state law; and

-3. Who lack sufficient mastery of basic educational skills to enable the individual to function effectively in society; do not have a secondary school diploma or its recognized equivalent level of education; or are unable to speak, read, or write the English Language.
+- 1. Who have attained 16 years of age; - 2.
+Who are not enrolled or required to be enrolled in a secondary school under state law; and - 3.
+Who lack sufficient mastery of basic educational skills to enable the individual to function effectively in society; do not have a secondary school diploma or its recognized equivalent level of education; or are unable to speak, read, or write the English Language.

 Flexible program hours are offered to accommodate busy schedules including day, evening, virtual and weekend classes.
-In addition to basic skills education, and high school equivalency preparation, the Adult Education Program administers the General Education (GED®) Testing program and awards the General Educational Development diploma GED® as well as the HiSet® Exam awarding the high school equivalency diploma to successful examinees.
+In addition to basic skills education, and high school equivalency preparation, the Adult Education Program administers the General Education (GED®) and the HiSet® Exam awarding the high school equivalency diploma to successful examinees.

 The General Education Development Test (GED®) and HiSET® exam are offered as alternatives to a high school diploma.
 The GED® test is made up of four subtests/batteries: Reasoning through Language Arts, Mathematical Reasoning, Social Studies and Science.
-The complete battery of the test costs \$160.00 and each test is \$40.00 (if taken separately).
+The complete battery of the test costs \$184.00 and each test is \$46.00 (if taken separately).
 Applicants may take the in- home version of the GED® test that cost \$184 for the complete battery of tests and \$46.00 (if taken separately).